-For example, there are always going to be negative reviews, but as long as the positives overwhelm the the others, the risk is sound.
+For example, there are always going to be negative reviews, but as long as the positives overwhelm the others, the risk is sound.

 A Poker Analogy?

 If you have an understanding of concepts like hand ranges, player tendencies, showdown value, and pot odds, you can profit fairly easily against the average player.

 You could buy the Studio Monitor with the best reviews and most positive consensus, but that doesn’t mean it won’t break down in some way.

-That said, the 305 is one of (if not the best) entry level studio monitors because it’s so reliable and sounds so good.
+That said, the 305 is one of the best (if not the best) entry-level studio monitors because it’s so reliable and sounds so good.

 Let’s find out what they are!